 Summary

 The Joint Collaborative Team on Video Coding (JCT-VC) of ITU-T WP3/16 and ISO/IEC JTC 1/SC 29/WG 11 held its thirty-ninth meeting during 18–24 April 2020 as an online-only meeting.
 It had previously been planned to be held in Alpbach, Austria, at Congress Centrum Alpbach.
 The conversion of the meeting to be conducted only online was necessitated due to issues associated with the recently declared COVID-19 pandemic.
 The JCT-VC meeting was held under the chairmanship of Dr Gary Sullivan (Microsoft/USA) and Dr Jens-Rainer Ohm (RWTH Aachen/Germany).
-For rapid access to particular topics in this report, a subject categorization is found (with hyperlinks) in section 1.14 of this document.

-The JCT-VC meeting began at approximately 0500 hours UTC on Saturday 18 January 2020 with a half-day of meeting sessions.
-Additional meeting sessions was held at 0715 on Monday 20 April 2020, and 1515 on Wednesday 22 April 2020.
-The meeting was closed at approximately XXXX hours on XXday XX April 2020.
-Approximately XX people attended the JCT-VC meeting, and 6 input documents and 5 AHG reports were discussed.
-The meeting took place in a collocated fashion with a meeting of WG11 – one of the two parent bodies of the JCT-VC.
+The JCT-VC meeting began at approximately 0500 hours UTC on Saturday 18 January 2020 with a two-hour meeting session.
+Additional meeting sessions were held at 0715 on Monday 20 April, in a joint session at 0500 on Thursday 23 April, and in a closing plenary at 1030 on Thursday 23 April 2020.
+The meeting was closed at approximately 1130 hours on Thursday 23 April 2020 (all times in UTC).
+Approximately XX people attended the JCT-VC meeting, and 8 input documents and 5 AHG reports were discussed.
+The meeting took place in conjunction with a teleconference meeting of WG11 – one of the two parent bodies of the JCT-VC.
 The subject matter of the JCT-VC meeting activities consisted of work on the video coding standardization project known as High Efficiency Video Coding (HEVC) and its extensions, and the development of associated conformance test sets, reference software, verification testing, and non-normative guidance information.
 Further work was performed on the specification of coding-independent code points related to video data.
 Maintenance and minor enhancement work on the Advanced Video Coding (AVC) standard, if necessary, were also conducted.

 One primary goal of the meeting was to review the work that was performed in the interim period since the 38th JCT-VC meeting in producing the outputs of that meeting: